ahadjidj/Streaming-Workshop-with-HDF/README.md

 ## Access your Cluster

   - Login to Ambari Web UI by opening http://{YOUR_IP}:8080 and log in with **admin/StrongPassword**
-  - From Ambari, navigate to the different service, check that all services are running and are healthy and try to access to their UI from the right panel (NiFi, NiFi Registry, SR, SAM, etc)
+  - From Ambari, navigate to the different services, check that all services are running and healthy and try to access their UI from the right panel (NiFi, NiFi Registry & SR)
   - Connect to the MySQL DB using bash or tools like MySQLWorkbench.
 A workshop DB has been created for the lab.
 You have also two users:
     - **root/StrongPassword** usable from localhost only
     - **workshop/StrongPassword** usable from remote and has full privileges on the workshop DB

+# Lab 2 Simple flow management
+Great! now that you have your HDF cluster up and running, and that you get familiar with it, let's warm with a simple NiFi exercise that will help us introduce basic NiFi notions.
+If you are already familiar with NiFi, you can skip this section and work on Lab 3 directly.

-# Lab 2 Platform preparation (admin persona)
+# Lab 3 Platform preparation (admin persona)
 To enforce best practices and governance, there are a few tasks that an admin should do before granting access to the platform.
 These tasks include:
   - Define users, roles and privileges on each tool (SAM, NiFi, Etc)
   - Define the schemas of events that we will use.
 This avoids having developpers using their own schemas which makes applications integration and evolution a real nightmare.